 If you sing or play an instrument, or have an interest in working with a children’s choir, please let me know!
 We have a place for you!

 Please contact David through the office phone or email

 Amy Gearhardt, Director of Communications and Youth Ministry

 My name is Amy Gearhardt.
 I met Jesus as a young child, wanting to belong to that gentle man who would help me be good and would forgive me.
 I grew up in the Salvation Army, my parents being my pastors from 6th grade on.

-My husband of almost 25 years, Ben, and I have been calling WCC home since we moved here in 2008.
+My husband of over 25 years, Ben, and I have been calling WCC home since we moved here in 2008.
 We moved all over the place (17 addresses!) before settling in the beautiful Spotsylvania countryside.
 We have four fabulous children.
 Wesley, Jacob, Nathan, and Abigail.
 We also have a gorgeous chocolate lab named Legacy.
 I have homeschooled our children since 2010, graduating Wesley and Jacob in 2019.
 My hopes as a young lady were to be a wife, a mom, and a teacher…I am living my dream life!

 I have served as a volunteer since 2010 in various ministries.
 I started with crocheting with our Prayer Shawl team and singing on the Worship Team.
 I quickly became part of the youth ministry as my children aged into the program.
 I have led and participated in numerous small groups and continue to serve as a volunteer in our youth ministry.
 My heart is for young people to meet Christ and to see the unique creation He has designed in each of them.
 I love serving with the youth, along with Ben.
 We love serving together!